yfazazi24/CS200--Yasmine-Fazazi--Junior-IS/README.md

 # Buddy: A Mental Health Companion App

 Buddy is a mental health companion app designed to promote positivity, self-care, and personal growth.
-Built with Dart and the Flutter framework, Buddy provides a unique and engaging user experience that encourages users to incorporate acts of kindness, self-care practices, and journaling into their daily lives.
+Built with Dart and the Flutter framework in Android Studio, Buddy provides a unique and engaging user experience that encourages users to incorporate acts of kindness, self-care practices, and journaling into their daily lives.

 ## Getting Started

 To run the Buddy app, you need to have Flutter installed on your machine.
 Follow the installation guide on the [Flutter website](https://flutter.dev/docs/get-started/install) to set up your development environment.

 After cloning the project from the GitHub repository, open the project directory in your preferred code editor.
 Then, open the `main.dart` file located in the `lib` folder.
 This file contains the main method of the app, which defines the routes for the app and starts the app.
+In order to connect it, there needs to be connected device, which could either be a physical device or using the emulator, which are both options of the device manager.

 ## Table of Contents